Calling and call-forwarding in Teams

 Allow music on hold

 This setting allows you to turn on or turn off music on hold when a PSTN caller is placed on hold.
 It's turned on by default.
-This setting doesn't apply to call park and boss delegate features, and is currently only available via PowerShell.
+This setting doesn't apply to call park and boss delegate features.